 This toolkit provides a practical guide to collecting, validating, and reporting Medicaid managed care encounter data.
 It is designed as a step-by-step guide for state Medicaid staff responsible for managing the daily operations involved in encounter data, as well as for senior managers and policymakers who oversee this function.
 It contains case studies, checklists, and links to resources that provide helpful tips and tools.

 Assessing the Usability of 2011 Behavioral Health Organization Medicaid Encounter Data

-The Assessing the Usability of 2011 Behavioral Health Organization Medicaid Encounter Data technical assistance brief has been released by CMS.
+CMS released the Assessing the Usability of 2011 Behavioral Health Organization Medicaid Encounter Data technical assistance brief.
 This brief assesses the completeness and quality of encounter data for Medicaid managed care behavioral health organizations (BHOs) in 2011.
-It provides an update to a similar study conducted using MAX 2009 data.
+It provides an update to a similar study conducted using Medicaid Analytic eXtract 2009 data.
 It describes state variation in the use of delivery systems, which benefits are covered, and the types of Medicaid beneficiaries enrolled in BHOs.
 Please direct any questions related to this issue brief to managedcareTA@mathematica-mpr.com.

 Early and Periodic Screening, Diagnostic and Treatment (EPSDT) Benefit for Children and Youth in Managed Care

-On January 5, 2017, CMCS issued an informational bulletin that provides information for states that use managed care to deliver some or all of the services included in the EPSDT benefit.
+On January 5, 2017, CMCS issued an Informational Bulletin that informs states that use managed care to deliver some or all of the services included in the EPSDT benefit.
 It is important that managed care plan contracts clearly reflect the extent to which the plan is responsible for services included in the EPSDT benefit.
-Services included in the EPSDT benefit which are not covered by a plan remain the responsibility of the state Medicaid agency to ensure that eligible individuals under age 21 have access to the full EPSDT benefit.
+Services included in the EPSDT benefit that are not covered by a plan remain the responsibility of the state Medicaid agency, which must ensure that eligible individuals under age 21 have access to the full EPSDT benefit.